gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

 $ npm run profile
 ```

-Exploration of Entity-Component System pattern used in game development.
+An exploration of Entity-Component System pattern used in game development.
 I wanted to see if the pattern could help with legibility and composability.

 While not as performant as the original implementation.
 EC proved to be a happy in-between performance and maintainability.
 I found it to be like [Function Composition](/function-composition) as well as way more memory efficient (this is where EC proves it’s value).

 The concept is for entites to act as containers of data with a global unique dentifier.
-The logic is exists outside of the entities in systems.
+The logic exists outside of the entities in systems.
 Each system operates on entities which have the components the system knows about.
 Usually a system performs arithmetic, which makes it fast and efficient.

-This expierment served as a place to experiment with the new [Performance Hooks](https://nodejs.org/dist/latest-v16.x/docs/api/perf_hooks.html#perf_hooks_performance_measurement_apis) API.
+This served as a place to experiment with the new [Performance Hooks](https://nodejs.org/dist/latest-v16.x/docs/api/perf_hooks.html#perf_hooks_performance_measurement_apis) API.

 - Choosing to write this using Classes instead of Prototype, I found it to be more legible.
 Programmers coming from OOP languages like Ruby makes this easier to understand.
 - For/of loops and if/else blocks are also used instead of collection methods like map/reduce.
 Ease for programmers of all levels to understand without Javascript collections knowledge.
 And keep me away from long method chains.